-Currently, 15 rail and truck shipping casks are in service in the United States.
-Most of these casks were designed to meet transportation needs identified prior to the enactment of the NWPA.
-A listing of these casks is included in table 4-1.
+Currently, 15 rail and truck shipping casks certified for LWR spent fuel are in service in the United States.33 Most of these casks were designed to meet transportation needs identified prior to the enactment of the NWPA.
+A listing of these casks is included in Table 4-1.